Complements of Schubert polynomials: Introduction

-The sufficiency of Theorem \ref{main1} can be easily deduced since the Schubert polynomial for a 132-avoiding permutation is a monomial.
-However, the proof of the necessity of Theorem \ref{main1} turns out to be quite technical, and forms the main body of this paper.
+The sufficiency of Theorem \ref{main1} can be easily deduced since the Schubert polynomial for a 132-avoiding permutation is a single monomial.
+However, the proof of the necessity of Theorem \ref{main1} turns out to be quite technical.